-It bears not much semblance with the Scottish birthplace of Dr. David Livingstone after which it was named, nevertheless, it is a place to be in its own right.
-I am talking about Blantyre, Malawi’s second largest city, and no doubt the country’s commercial capital.
-Blantyre has a vibrancy that attracts business, leisure and adventurous travelers.
+It bears not much semblance with the Scottish birth place of Dr. David Livingstone after which it was named, nevertheless, it is a place to be in its own right.
+I am talking about Blantyre, Malawi’s second largest city and no doubt the country’s commercial capital.
+Blantyre has a vibrancy that attracts business, leisure and adventurous travellers.
 However, being Malawi’s oldest city means it’s a place to be to contact the country’s iconic past and roam in its air of time-honoured charm.
 Such as the Chichiri Museum the secret place of Malawian uniqueness.

-If you are one of those who thinks museums are places for old, lifeless materials that offer modern society little value, it’s time to have a rethink.
+If you are one of those who think museums are places for old, lifeless materials that offer modern society little value, it’s time to have a rethink.
 The Chichiri Museum offers something more.
-Its management has innovatively created vast opportunities for recreational, educational and tourism activities out of its little space.
+Its management have innovatively created vast opportunities for recreational, educational and tourism activities out of its little space.

 Part of the highlights of this innovative management includes the provision of special facilities that provide visitors with guided tours of the museum and cultural troupes that perform live for guests.
 These groups are special training in how to promote Malawian cultural dances.
 The museum equally holds lectures, while contemporary music, film screenings, drama, and some music related excursions feature on its activities as well.

 Additionally, the museum authorities are supporting a number of mobile museum programmes that are being featured separately as a part of Museum’s Education Department.
 They are doing this for a cause, that is, to support child education in rural areas.
 Interestingly unique to the museum also is its extension of supports to some charities.